stevearc/aerial.nvim/README.md

   -- different buffer in the way of the preferred direction default_direction = "prefer_right",

-  -- Set to true to only open aerial at the far right/left of the editor -- Default behavior opens aerial relative to current window placement_editor_edge = false,
+  -- A list of all symbols to display.
+Set to false to display all symbols. filter_kind = {
+    "Class",
+    "Constructor",
+    "Enum",
+    "Function",
+    "Interface",
+    "Method",
+    "Struct",
+  },

   -- Enum: split_width, full_width, last, none
   -- Determines line highlighting mode when multiple buffers are visible